overtrue/laravel-lang/README.md

 > **Warning**
 >
-> In order not to duplicate the wheel, there is already a better solution to use [our official Laravel-Lang publisher](https://publisher.laravel-lang.com/).
-This library will be discontinued, thank you for your support.
+> There is already a better solution to use [our official Laravel-Lang publisher](https://publisher.laravel-lang.com/).
+This project will be discontinued, thank you for your support.

 # Features